 By: Jonathan Benedicto

-Abstract: A look at PlatinumGrid Lite, the data-grid free for all registered users of HTML5 Builder
+Abstract: A look at PlatinumGrid Lite, a data-grid

 Virtually all web and mobile applications require data grids –controls that present a table of data to a user, so that they can see data in a consistent, structured format that everyone is familiar with.
 However, very few of these controls are available to the application developer in a package that is both easy to integrate and easy for the end user to operate.
 PlatinumGrid Lite is the solution to these difficulties.
 This grid package, which is free for all registered users of HTML5 Builder (including trial registrations), is both simple for the developer to use – integrating directly into HTML5 Builder, and extremely user-friendly – offering a clear, straightforward interface that is completely intuitive.